MOVE3 also used at universities and training institutes

 Curtin University Perth

 Sten Claessens is a senior lecturer in spatial sciences at Curtin University.
 He supervises students in their second, third and fourth years of degree programmes specialising chiefly in surveying, geodetic positioning and mining.
-Students in these programmes use MOVE3 for the adjustment of terrestrial networks (total station and levelling observations), for example, occasionally combined with satellite observations (GNSS).
+Students in these programmes use MOVE3 for the adjustment of terrestrial networks (total station and levelling observations), for example, occasionally combined with global navigation satellite systems’ (GNSS) observations.

 Students’ use of MOVE3